 App gamification is one of the common software development monitoring trends.
 It is much simpler for a driver to acknowledge the need to be tracked at a job when the GPS tracking software is viewed as a kind of match where they can gain ratings and rate their performance against their peers.
 Drivers are encouraged to enhance their jobs by riding safer, by receiving feedback from a monitoring application on their smartphones.

 All of these schemes promote improved driving behavior while monitoring metrics like:

 - Hard acceleration or braking

 The systems recognize under-performance regions that contribute to crashes, provide driver updates, and transmit database reports.
 Reporting functionality may differ significantly based on customer requirements, but the primary characteristics are generally:

-- Fuel reports
+- Fuel monitoring

 - Route reports